Life of Mine

 The mineralisation is hosted within pegmatites, which are identified to be of lithium-caesium-tantalum (LCT) type.
 The pegmatites are estimated to have formed from the Ma S-Type Two Sisters Granite.
 Major pegmatites discovered at the Grants and BP33 are composed of coarse spodumene, quartz, albite, microcline, and mica.

-The Finniss project will be mined using open-pit methods.
+The Finniss project will be mined using open-pit and underground mining methods.
 The Grants deposit is to be mined in two stages with an initial pit followed by a final cut-back while the BP33 deposit will be developed in a single stage.
+The Hang Gong deposit will also be mined as an open-pit operation in a single phase.

 The project will feature a three-stage dense media separation (DMS) plant, which is expected to treat one million tonnes per annum (Mtpa) of spodumene bearing pegmatite.
 It will also be installed with a reflux classifier and mica removal circuit, in addition to the DMS plant.